CSCE41403 Project

 Presentation requirement

 Each team needs to prepare a 7-minute presentation (including 1-minute Q/A) to receive feedbacks from students and the instructor.
-The presentations will be given in classes of Nov 19 and 21.
+The presentations will be given in mid-November classes.

 Final project report requirement (6-10 pages)